sroscoe2/CS222-Lab-07/readme.md

 ### ReverseQueue.java

 5. Open the file `ReverseQueue.java` in the `main` package.
-Implement the method `reverseQueue()`, which takes a Queue `q` as a parameter.
+Implement the method `reverse()`, which takes a Queue `q` as a parameter.
 You should use only Queue operations (enqueue, dequeue).
 Do not use Java-provided methods or interfaces.

 6. Run `ReverseQueueTests.java` and ensure all test cases pass.